magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 He looked surprised.

 “Sydney feels too much like Hong Kong,” I said.
-“And one of the reasons I came to Australia was to leave Hong Kong behind.”
+“And one of the reasons I came to Australia was to leave the past behind.”

 The resemblance was uncanny.
 Sydney’s skyline, its crowded ferries, the ring of its harbour—all felt like echoes of home.
 Later I learned that its metro system was built by the same company that built Hong Kong’s.
 That explained the déjà vu.